Chinese Fables and Folk Stories: Historical context

-Published in 1908, Chinese Fables and Folk Stories pre-dated the rise of vernacular Chinese and the New Culture Movement in China.
+Published in 1908, Chinese Fables and Folk Stories predated the rise of vernacular Chinese and the New Culture Movement in China.
 Until the 1920s, the very idea that oral narratives should be recorded and studied for their own sake had been unthinkable, due to the dominance of classical Chinese as the standard written language used by the highly educated literati.

-The book includes an introduction by Yin-Chwang Wang Tsen-Zan of the University of Chicago.
+The book includes an introduction by Wang Tsen-Zan (also known as Yin-Chwang Wang Tsen-Zan) of the University of Chicago.
 Writing in 1908, Wang explained that Chinese fables had not been translated into English or other European languages until then for several reasons.
 First, the fables themselves were scattered across classical literary and historical texts, read only by the educated elite in China.
 Second, the classical Chinese or "book language" had historically been inaccessible to foreigners, even if they were able to speak the language and read newspapers.
 Wang positioned Chinese Fables and Folk Stories as providing "a bird's-eye view of the Chinese thought in this form of literature."

 Writing in 1975, folklore scholar Nai-tung Ting explained that European folklorists "roaming" China in the 19th century had largely been preoccupied with recording Chinese superstitions and customs.'
 In Chinese Folk Narrative: A Bibliographical Guide, Ting wrote, "The few collections of narratives which came out then and during the first two decades of our century all appear to have confused folk literature with obvious imitations of folk literature and popular literature."
 However, he argued that Chinese Fables and Folk Stories by Mary Hayes Davis and Chow Leung was an exception, and listed it as one of the "most reliable" contributions by Western scholars before 1937.
 He determined this on the basis that a fairly large number of the tales compiled by Davis and Chow Leung corresponded with tales which were later collected by modern Chinese oral folklorists.